hyosung11/Launch-School/Courses/journal.md

 10:05 Working on Small Problems > Easy 4 > 1.
 How Old is Teddy?

 10:36 Finished "Searching 101".
 Time to check on the kids.

+11:33 Finished "When Will I Retire?".

+12:13 Gosh, sometimes there are simple solutions if you know the right methods to use.
+E.g.,

+`return string === string.split('').reverse().join('')`